resiprocate/resiprocate/apps/sipdial/README.txt

 Using TLS
 ---------

-  sipdial expects to use TLS to security the exchange of SIP REFER messages.
+  sipdial expects to use TLS to secure the exchange of SIP REFER messages.

-  sipdial expects to find CA root certificates in files matching the pattern ~/.sipdial/certs/root_cert_*.pem
+  sipdial expects to find CA root certificates in files matching the pattern $HOME/.sipdial/certs/root_cert_*.pem (the legacy reSIProcate SSL convention) or it can be told to load all CA root certificates from a directory such as /etc/ssl/certs on Debian by using the config option CADirectory = /etc/ssl/certs

   If multiple certificates are concatenated in a PEM file, it will only load the first.

-  To symlink all the standard root certs on a Debian system, you can do the following:

-    mkdir -p ~/.sipdial/certs && \
-      cd /etc/ssl/certs && \
-      for i in *.pem ;
-        do ln -s /etc/ssl/certs/$i ~/.sipdial/certs/root_cert_${i}
-      done

   In ~/.sipdial/sipdial.cfg, the callerUserAgentAddress must use a sips URI:

-    callerUserAgentAddress sips:mydeskphone@example.org
+    callerUserAgentAddress = sips:mydeskphone@example.org

 Install in gconf:
 -----------------